 How much does the typical family budget for groceries, and how do you compare?

-The average Australian family spends around $150 per week on groceries.
+The average Australian family spends around $150 per week on groceries in 2021.
 The exact amount depends on where in Australia you live, how many children you have, and so on.
 But this figure should give you an idea about where you might sit, compared to the rest of the country.

 How does your family compare?
 If you don’t already know what you spend on food each week, start tracking your grocery spending for the next few weeks.